In this section

 Knowledge, skills, and abilities

-- Knowledge of academic curricula and student degree planning.
+• Knowledge of academic curricula and student course planning.

-- Ability to execute coaching duties in online and in-person modalities.
+• Ability to execute coaching duties in an online and in-person modality.

-- Sound communication skills in one-on-one and group settings and written correspondence.
+• Sound communication skills in both one-on-one and group settings as well as written correspondence.

 Working Conditions and Frequency